magrilu/magrilu.github.io/_pages/thesis.md

 - _Robust estimation and primitive decomposition_ for real-world geometric problems
 - _Geometry-aware self-supervision_ and learning with limited labels
 - _Pattern recognition in structured domains_, including clustering, anomaly detection, and explainability

+#### Background and Preparation

+Do not worry if some background is missing, small gaps can be bridged at the beginning of a thesis, and we will provide references when needed.
+A solid starting point typically includes courses such as [IACV](https://magrilu.github.io/iacv/), [AN2DL](https://boracchi.faculty.polimi.it/teaching/AN2DL.htm), or [MMMIP](https://boracchi.faculty.polimi.it/teaching/MMMIP.htm), or equivalent preparation in multi-view geometry, deep learning, and image processing.
+Nobody knows everything before starting, this is not an exam session!
+By the time you graduate, however, you should master every aspect of your work.
+We also organize a series of [Thesis-How-To](/tht) meetings to provide structured guidance throughout the thesis.

 #### Theses supervised